punkave/backend-challenge/README.md

 * Absence of "callback hell"
 * Efficient MongoDB queries
 * Correct and complete unit test coverage
+* General quality of code and technical communication.

+## How to submit your work

+Fork this project on github.
+When you're finished, send us the URL of your public repository and the URL of your running instance of the API. *Consider using `.gitignore` to avoid putting any deployment credentials or API key in your public repository.*

 ## Extra credit

 * A second implementation using promises, either explicitly or via the async/await keywords.
-Note that we still want to see your chops with "Plain old callbacks."
+Note that we still want to see your chops with "Plain old callbacks" first.
 * A simple front end React application and/or Express-powered webpage offering a visualization of all or part of the data.
+* Import the [historical data available from Indego](https://www.rideindego.com/about/data/) so that it is available via the queries above.
+Note that this is in addition to, not an alternative to, downloading live data periodically and adding it to your own historical database.
 * Anything else you think is cool, relevant, and consistent with the other requirements.